Kenneth Diplock, Baron Diplock: Judicial career

 In 1956, Diplock was appointed to the High Court of Justice, receiving the customary knighthood.
 Assigned to the Queen's Bench Division, he was appointed President of the Restrictive Practices Court in January 1961.
 He was promoted to Lord Justice of Appeal in October 1961, and was sworn of the Privy Council.
 He was chairman of the Security Commission from 1971 to 1982.

 He became a Lord of Appeal in Ordinary on 30 September 1968 and was elevated as a life peer with the title Baron Diplock, of Wansford in the County of Huntingdon and Peterborough to the House of Lords.

 He became the senior Law Lord upon the retirement of Lord Wilberforce in 1982.
 He resigned his seniority in October 1984 but remained a Law Lord until his death the following year.

 As Lord Diplock, he chaired a commission set up in 1972 to consider legal measures against terrorism in Northern Ireland, which led to the establishment of the juryless Diplock courts with which his name is now often associated.

 In September 1985, Lord Diplock sat as a judge for the last time, in a special sitting of the Judicial Committee of the Privy Council during the Long Vacation for an urgent civil case from Trinidad and Tobago.
 Severely ill from emphysema, Diplock came to court from the hospital in a wheelchair and with an oxygen cylinder.

 At the time of his death, Lord Diplock was the longest serving law lord as well as the last serving superior judge to not be covered by the mandatory retirement age of 75 introduced by the Judicial Pensions Act 1959.

 Personal life

 He married Margaret Sarah Atcheson in 1938; they had no children.

 Contributions to legal thought

 He made many contributions to legal thought and pushed the law in new and unique directions, not least UK courts without juries ('Diplock courts)'.
-His rulings, especially those on administrative law, are often considered as authoritative not only in England but across the Commonwealth and even in the United States, where he has been cited by the Supreme Court.
+His rulings, especially those on administrative law, are often considered as authoritative not only in England but across the Commonwealth and even in the United States, where he has been cited by the Second Circuit and Supreme Court.

 Examples include Council of Civil Service Unions v Minister for the Civil Service [1984] UKHL 9 or R (National Federation of Self-Employed and Small Businesses Ltd) v Inland Revenue Commissioners [1982] AC 617, on grounds of review and locus standi respectively.

 He also made important contributions to contract law.

 The current typology of grounds for judicial review is owing to Lord Diplock.